By Molly Patrick

 Omega-3 and Omega-6.

 These are known as the essential fatty acids and the body cannot manufacture these on its own.

-It’s super important to have a good balance of Omega-6 to Omega-3.
-A good ratio is 4:1.
+It’s important to have a good balance of Omega-6 to Omega-3.
+A healthy ratio is 4:1.

 People who eat the Standard American Diet generally have too much Omega-6 in their diet and not enough Omega-3 (with ratios as high as 30:1).

-If you’re getting too much Omega-6, the benefits of the Omega-3 will be in vain.
-Omega-6 is found in lots of different types of processed foods that are laden with vegetable oils, which is why people tend to get way too much Omega-6.
+If you’re getting too much Omega-6, you won’t benefit from the Omega-3.
+Omega-6 is found in most processed foods that are laden with vegetable oils.

-Some healthy plant sources of Omega-3 include chia seeds, flaxseeds, hemp seeds, walnuts, soy beans, seaweed, tahini (because of the sesame seeds), cauliflower and winter squash.
+Some healthy plant sources of Omega-3 include chia seeds, flaxseeds, hemp seeds, walnuts, soybeans, seaweed, tahini (because of the sesame seeds), and cauliflower and winter squash.

-Different types of fish are often touted as being a good source of Essential Fatty Acids, but the high amount of cholesterol and the low amount of fiber combined with the potential for high mercury content makes unprocessed plant foods the best source for those Essential Fatty Acids.
+Different types of fish are often touted as being a good source of Essential Fatty Acids, but the high amount of cholesterol and the low amount of fiber combined with the potential for high mercury content make unprocessed plant foods the best source for those Essential Fatty Acids.

 2) Monounsaturated Fatty Acid